 Edward Ramsey was born and raised in Troutman, North Carolina and is a graduate of Pfeiffer University with a degree in Youth Ministry and Christian Education.
-He oversees all age level ministries, and the education ministries at First UMC.
+He oversees Adult Discipleship, First Adults, and Missions, at First UMC.
+He is also the Pastor at St. Luke UMC in Asheboro.
 He is passionate about sharing the love of Christ with others.
 His door is always open, so stop by and say hi.
 Edward enjoys hiking and going on mission trips both locally and internationally.
-He is involved with the National & Local Christians Engaged in Faith Formation board of directors.
-Edward serves as the Youth Ministry Events Coordinator for the Western North Carolina Conference as well.
+He is involved with Local chapter of Christians Engaged in Faith Formation board of directors.

 Hollie Luther is a native of Asheboro, NC and graduated from UNC-Charlotte with a degree in Elementary Education.
 Hollie works with our youth from 6-12th grade.
 In her full-time role Hollie is a Student Advocate at Uwharrie Charter Academy in Asheboro.
 Hollie is currently working on her Master’s Degree in School Counseling and coaches varsity cheerleading.